Frequently Asked Questions

 Q: Do sick patients pay for the cord blood when they need it from a public bank?

-A: Most public banks in the USA charge ~ $40,000 US per sample as a means of recovering expenses associated with the costly program.
+A: Most public banks charge ~ $40,000 US per sample as a means of recovering expenses associated with the costly program.
 Shipping charges are also required.
 In Canada, most provincial health plans pay these costs.
 In some cases there are limitations should a larger person require two cord blood units for a ‘double cord transplant.’

 Q: If someone in my family needs cord blood, when would they use a sample stored privately in a family bank and when would they use a sample from a public bank?